XenClient: History

 XenClient was announced as "Project Independence", a joint project with Intel in January 2009.
 XenClient 1.0 was released by Citrix in September 2010 after working with partners such as Intel, Dell, HP, and Microsoft.
 In May 2012, Citrix acquired Virtual Computer, another provider of client-hosted desktop virtualization solutions.
 Today, Citrix has combined the NxTop solution from Virtual Computer with the Xen hypervisor in XenClient 4.5, which was released in December 2012.

 Overview

 XenClient is available in three different editions: XenClient Enterprise, XenClient Express, and XenClient XT.

-XenClient Enterprise is a desktop virtualization product composed of a client hypervisor, the XenClient Enterprise Engine, and a management server, the XenClient Enterprise Synchronizer.
-It includes features such as image management, patching and updating, backup and recovery, security and policy management, and PC migration.
-It is designed for enterprises and is available either standalone or through XenDesktop Enterprise and Platinum editions.

-XenClient Express is the free edition of XenClient Enterprise which provides access to the XenClient Engine and a license to use the XenClient Synchronizer for up to 10 devices.
-It is designed for IT professionals, consultants, and small businesses.

-XenClient XT has a special, hardened version of the XenClient Engine client hypervisor and hardware-assisted features for a high level of security.
-It is designed for the public sector and other industries with extreme security requirements.

 How XenClient Enterprise works

 XenClient Enterprise has two major components.
 The first is the XenClient Enterprise Engine, which includes the client hypervisor and any virtual machines managed by the hypervisor.
 The second is the XenClient Enterprise Synchronizer, the management server which manages multiple XenClient Enterprise Engines.

-XenClient Enterprise Engine

-XenClient Enterprise Engine is a Type-1 client hypervisor which runs on bare metal or directly on the hardware.
-It uses the open source Xen hypervisor which lets users run multiple virtual machines simultaneously.
-Since the virtual machines are executed locally, XenClient users can work online or offline, regardless of network connection or location.